top of page

 Pavlova Meringue Cake @Feli Chic’Cuisine

 If you're looking for a show-stopping dessert that’s both light and indulgent, Pavlova Meringue Cake is the perfect choice.
-With its delicate crispy shell, marshmallow-like center, and creamy, fruity topping, this dessert is an absolute dream.

 What is Pavlova Cake?